US Paycheck Calculator

 CA (1%–13.3%), NY (4%–10.9%), NJ (1.4%–10.75%), HI (1.4%–11%), and others with graduated brackets

 Some states impose additional payroll taxes beyond income tax.
-California charges State Disability Insurance (SDI) at ~1.2% of wages.
-New Jersey and Hawaii also have their own disability programs.
+California charges State Disability Insurance (SDI) at 1.3% of wages.
+New Jersey has UI, TDI, and FLI payroll deductions.
+Hawaii has a TDI program (0.5% of wages, capped at $390/year).
 New York City residents face an additional local income tax of 3.078%–3.876%.

 | State | Top Rate | Type | Take-Home on $75K* |